The Imperial City

 Nessa Twix © Solkes

-A very usual mistake is only spending an afternoon in the city and return in the last AVE to Madrid.
-Toledo is incomparable night.
-The lighting makes this city a spectacular visits and night photography place.
-Being totally honest, one day in Toledo always knows little.
-If something has Toledo is a lot of mysteries and secrets comparable to its history.
+A very usual mistake is only spending an afternoon in the city and returning in the last AVE to Madrid.
+Toledo is an incomparable night.
+The lighting makes this city a spectacular visit and night photography place.
+To be honest, one day in Toledo always knows little.
+If something has Toledo are a lot of mysteries and secrets comparable to its history.
 We can say that Toledo was a melting pot of cultures.

 Leave a Comment